 Our intent for this course was to uplift marginalized voices from around the world and challenge students’ perceptions.
 Our diverse students were given an opportunity to view history through a completely different lens, by reading literature from people of color from around the world.
 This opened the door to discussions of US foreign and domestic policy, current events, and the tools authors use their real world experiences to create narratives and poems.

-This allowed us to engage in discussions that moved far beyond the simplistic “good/bad” dichotomy so prevalent in mainstream US classrooms.
+This allowed us to engage in discussion topics for teens that moved far beyond the simplistic “good/bad” dichotomy so prevalent in mainstream US classrooms.
 Students examined morally ambiguous events and characters, and we asked students to formulate and defend their own ideas on how these issues should be addressed.

 TT: Wow!
 Tell us more about the Humanities curriculum you created.